Lombok School Project: Steps we’re taking to avoid being white saviors

 But thousands of children are still out of school because Lombok has had very little overseas aid to help them rebuild.
 There is also a huge problem with rubbish in Indonesia.

-Our local charity partner, Classroom of Hope, has identified how to tackle both problems: the lack of child-friendly schools and too much rubbish.
+After a robust in-country assessment Classroom of Hope, identified how to tackle both problems: the lack of safe child-friendly schools and too much rubbish.

-As the school we’re funding is part of a pilot program, the bricks for our school will be sourced from the Ivory Coast.
-However, the long term vision is that bricks will be produced in Indonesia.
-Thus creating local jobs and providing a sustainable way to clear and recycle plastic rubbish.
+As the school we’re funding is part of a pilot program, the blocks for our school will be sourced from a circular economy company, Block Solutions in Finland.
+However, plans are in progress to build the first plastic block factory in Lombok.
+Thus creating local jobs and providing a sustainable way to clear and recycle local plastic rubbish.

 Who is actually building the school?

-None of us are building experts and so it’s not appropriate for us to physically build the schools We want to create job opportunities for locals rather than taking jobs away from them.
+None of us are building experts and we don’t believe it’s appropriate for unskilled people to physically build the schools anywhere, let alone as volunteers overseas.
+We want to create job opportunities for locals rather than taking jobs away from them.

 How is the fundraising team preparing for the trip?

 Pre-trip training and conversations play a huge part in this project.
 Topics we cover include:

 - Fundraising – both personally and through businesses.

 - Antiracism – all team members are invested in taking the time to unpack their white privilege and unconscious bias.
 This includes covering topics such as white saviour complex and white centering.